Experience Free Hosting that feels premium Free for lifetime

 Free Hosting FAQ

-This FAQ explains what you get, how Bunny CDN and SSL help, and how to start.
-In addition, it covers limits, best practices, and upgrades so you can plan the right way from day one.
+This FAQ explains exactly what you get on the free tier, how Bunny CDN and Let's Encrypt SSL work, and how to start.
+In addition, it covers fair-use limits, security best practices, backups, and upgrade paths so you can plan the right way from day one.

 What is included in this plan?

 This plan is designed for one small website that you want to publish quickly.
-You get 1 GB of NVMe storage, 1 GB of monthly bandwidth, and one database.
-In addition, you can enable SSL, so your site can load over HTTPS.
-That is important because modern browsers prefer secure websites.
+You get 1 GB of NVMe SSD storage, 1 GB of monthly bandwidth, and one MySQL or MariaDB database.
+In addition, you can enable free SSL through Let's Encrypt, so your site loads over HTTPS by default.
+That matters because modern browsers like Chrome and Firefox flag non-HTTPS sites as Not Secure, and Google uses HTTPS as a positive ranking signal.

 How does Bunny CDN improve speed?